ABDOMEN - PELVIS TVS ULTRASOUND SCAN

 List of Parameters

-• Uterus: Size, shape, position, and presence of fibroids or adenomyosis
+• Uterus: size, shape, position, and any fibroids or polyps

 Why This Test